nagano564/embedSingleDossier/README.md

 ```
 4. The `key` in the pages array is the `vizualizationKey` that you will need to enter into the index.html file.
 The html file is included in this github page.
 At the time of writing this readme there is no way to know which `key` corresponds to which visualization.
 There are some clues but you will have to guess and check to get the exact single visualization you want to embed.

-5. You need to copy paste the index html file on a webserver.
-If you have a MicroStrategy env you can open the Remote Desktop Gateway, WinSCP navigate to
+5. You need to copy paste the index.html from this github page on to a index.html file on a webserver.
+If you have a MicroStrategy env you can open the Remote Desktop Gateway, WinSCP and then navigate to folder

 	`/opt/apache/tomcat/latest/webapps`

-	and create a folder and name is whatever you want.
+	and create a subfolder and name is whatever you want.
 I will call my folder `kenny`

 	In folder:

 	`/opt/apache/tomcat/apache-tomcat-9.0.39/webapps/kenny`

-	create a index.html file and copy and paste the index.html file in this github.
+	create a index.html file and copy and paste the index.html file from this github.

 	Replace the credentials and anything between `<>` with the correct information.
-The URL to make sure that this feature is working is
+You can now test to make sure that the feature is working by going to any browers and entering the URL:

 	https://env-239777.customer.cloud.microstrategy.com/kenny/

-	where `kenny` is to be replace with the name of the folder that you created.
+	where `kenny` is to be replace with the name of the folder that you created and the `env` portion with your environment.
 This will result in a webpage that has a full dossier page embedded and a single visualization from that dossier embedded as well.